close

 Campnab is run by real humans

 We’re Eric S. and Eric K., and we’ve been friends since Eric K. had a mullet.
 We built this product for our own needs, and are thrilled to be offering it to campers like you.
 So, if you have a problem or question, we’re here for you.
-Click on the chat icon (center-right of screen) to start a discussion, or email us, or call us at our design studio: 604-683-2250.
+Click on the chat icon (center-right of screen) to start a discussion, or email us, or call us: 604-683-2250.
 We’ll work with you one-on-one to get you what you need.
 Please note that there can be a delay if we’re out on our bikes, or spending time with our respective families.

 Campnab is our obsession